 Why “Management by Exception” is dangerous on projects

-In principle it appears fine, in practice it can be very destructive:
+In principle it appears fine, in practice, it can be very destructive:

 It suppresses early disclosure of bad news

 Some project management methods encourage ‘management by exception’ (MBE).
-The term can mean many things to many people, but in a project environment this can lead to both culture and practice where information on issues and performance is slow to emerge – even hidden at times (and yes we are saying that information is deliberately withheld, as we describe later in this post.)
+The term can mean many things to many people, but in a project environment, this can lead to both culture and practice where information on issues and performance is slow to emerge.
+Even hidden at times (and yes we are saying that information is deliberately withheld, as we describe later in this post.)

 Why it never suits a project environment:

 So, moving back to MBE – how does this work?
-Management by exception typically ‘expects’ process performance to be normal, and that only exceptions need to be highlighted and reported etc. This is applicable to any form of steady-state operation, but, the question has to be asked, how can this be relevant and appropriate for a project environment?
+Management by exception typically ‘expects’ process performance to be normal, and only exceptions need to be highlighted and reported etc. This applies to any form of steady-state operation, but, the question has to be asked, how can this be relevant and appropriate for a project environment?
 Projects could not be more different to ‘normal’.
 At the highest levels of a project (around reporting etc), there may be a focus on top issues, top risks etc, but applying that principle all the way down the project structure is a major mistake.

-Projects are about the future, developing something new, even discovery at times.
+Projects are about the future, developing something new, and even discovery at times.
 We have to expect bad and good news and be ready to handle both.